cgroll/riskMan/src/intro.md

 . . .

-- lack of data for lower frequency returns (need to be non-overlapping)
+- lack of data for lower frequency returns (as they need to be non-overlapping)

 . . .

-$Rightarrow$ long horizons usually require aggregation of higher frequency returns: $X_{t}, X_{t+1}, \ldots$
+$\Rightarrow$ long horizons usually require aggregation of higher frequency returns: $X_{t}, X_{t+1}, \ldots$

 ### Outlook: mathematical tractability

 Only with log-returns we preserve a chance to end up with a linear
 function:

+**Quantity of interest**

 \begin{align*}
 \bf{Z}&=g(\bf{X})\\